alf808/newsapp/README.md

 This is an internal reporting tool that will use information from the news database to discover what kind of articles the site's readers like.

 This **Python3** application uses **Postgresql** as database backend.
-The code also uses **Flask** as a web framework to get the reporting tool running immediately on python's http service.
+The python code also uses **Flask** as a web framework to get the reporting tool running immediately on python's http service.
 It also uses **psycopg2** to connect to Postgresql backend.
 To facilitate development, a Linux virtual machine was provided with all necessary applications and configuration to run the python application.

 ## Installation

-### On the vagrant shell, please ensure to install the newsdata sql file provided.
-Then install the views below.
+This project requires installing a Linux virtual machine.
+Unfortunately, Udacity's installation instructions were problematic.
+After days of experimentation and configuration in different machines, the following instructions finally worked for me on a Mac machine.

+### Environment

+**Although it is just a few steps, because I am in Thailand with cellular data, the process and experimentation took about 3 days to set up**.
+Be forewarned that a lot of data is needed for this setup.

+1. Download and install the latest Oracle VM Virtualbox application at <a href="https://www.virtualbox.org/">https://www.virtualbox.org/</a>.
+2. Download and install the latest HashiCorp Vagrant application at <a href="https://www.vagrantup.com/downloads.html">https://www.vagrantup.com/downloads.html</a>.
+3. Download and unpack the VM configuration at <a href="https://s3.amazonaws.com/video.udacity-data.com/topher/2018/April/5acfbfa3_fsnd-virtual-machine/fsnd-virtual-machine.zip">https://s3.amazonaws.com/video.udacity-data.com/topher/2018/April/5acfbfa3_fsnd-virtual-machine/fsnd-virtual-machine.zip</a>.
+4. `$ cd /vagrant` into this newly unpacked directory.
+5. The next step will start the Linux VM. **Please note that the next step may take a few hours (in my case on cellular data in Thailand) to run initially since it is downloading a Linux Ubuntu distro with a size of nearly 5 GB, and an additional 1 GB for distro upgrades.**
+`$ vagrant up`
+6. `$ vagrant ssh` will log you into the Linux shell.
+7. `cd /vagrant`
+8. Download and unpack the <a href="https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip">newsdata</a>.
+9. `psql -d news -f newsdata.sql` will install and populate the Postgresql database.
+10. Install the views below in `psql` shell.

 ### Views